 Gerbils are cute little rodents that are easy to care for and fun to watch.
 They make excellent first-time pets and are often the first pet that a child takes care of.
 You can get them at just about any pet store and they’re pretty affordable, as far as pets go.

 When you see that price tag at the pet store, you might think that bringing a gerbil home is cheap!
 While it’s not as expensive as many pets, there are some hidden costs that you need to consider.
 That $10 gerbil can cost several times more once you factor in things like its cage, food, bedding, and more.

 If you’re looking to add a gerbil to your family, you’ll want to be aware of all these hidden costs, so you can get a fair idea of the true cost of purchasing and caring for a gerbil.
 In this article, we’re going to explore those hidden costs so there are no surprises when you commit and purchase your gerbil.

 - Related Read: Do Gerbils Make Good Pets?
 What You Need to Know!

 Bringing Home a New Gerbil: One-Time Costs

 There are quite a few one-time costs to consider when purchasing a new gerbil, starting with the gerbil itself.
 You’ll also need quite a few items to care for the gerbil.
-For instance, a cage is a requirement, and it’ll need to large enough for your gerbil to run around in and burrow through the bedding or substrate, which is another cost you’ll have to account for.
-Overall, you can expect it to cost about $150-$250 to get your gerbil and everything necessary to care for it.
+For instance, a cage is a requirement, and it’ll need to be large enough for your gerbil to run around in and burrow through the bedding or substrate, which is another cost you’ll have to account for.
+Overall, you can expect it to cost about $150 to $250 to get your gerbil and everything necessary to care for it.